deepsense-ai/seahorse/docs/_casestudies/wine_properties.md

 </table>

 Using these value sets, we define 27 models (3 x 3 x 3) that need to be trained and then evaluated.
 The last thing we need to set in the Grid Search operation are the `features column` and the `label column`.
 The former specifies which column contains the predictors (i.e. the features on which our prediction will be based on).
 We’ll set this parameter to `features`.
 The latter specifies the column containing true values of our predicted variable, for training purposes.
 We’ll set this to `quality`.

 Finally, leave other parameters with the default values and execute the workflow.
 As we mentioned, 27 models have to be trained and evaluated (twice, because of cross-validation) so the execution can take a couple of minutes.
 Afterwards, we can read parameters that got the best score.
 They can be read from Grid Search’s report.
 <img class="centered-image img-responsive spacer"  src="../img/usecases/wine_properties/image_6.png">

 In our case the best parameters found are:

-* `max depth`: `20`,

 * `max bins`: `40`,

+* `max depth`: `30`,

 * `num trees`: `100`.

 As we can see, none of the parameters (except number of trees) lays on the edge of the grid.
 We could increase number of trees because, generally for the Random Forest Regression, the more trees, the more accurate the results of regression.
 However, differences between 50 and 100 trees are rather small and further increase of the number of trees won’t have a significant impact on the quality.
 Moreover, computation time grows with the number of trees.
 We are going to use 100 trees in the Random Forest Regression as it’s a good compromise between accuracy and execution time.

 ### Training

-Since we now know the best parameter values, we can use the Fit operation to train a Random Forest Regression model.
+Since we now know the best parameter values we can use the Fit operation to train a Random Forest Regression model.
 Edit Fit’s parameters according to the report generated by the Grid Search, i.e. copy the best parameter values to the Fit operation.
 Then, select `features` as the `features column` and `quality` as the `label column`.
 Finally, execute the Fit operation.

 <img class="centered-image img-responsive spacer"  src="../img/usecases/wine_properties/image_7.png">